AladinBS/printf/README.md

 # Printf

-Printf function is used to print the “character, string, float, integer, octal and hexadecimal values” onto the output screen
+Printf function is used to print the “character, string, float, integer, octal and hexadecimal values” onto the output screen.
 ## Description
 | File | Task |
 | ---- | ---- |